Sebbito/ginst/README.md

 `Could not parse json file.
 Maybe you forgot a comma somewhere?`

 A: Well the answer is right there.
 The json could not be parsed.
 Make sure that you follow the outlined structure and have no syntax error.

+## os-release names

+Make sure you use one of these in your `.json`:

+- Fedora Linux
+- Ubuntu
+- Debian GNU/Linux
+- openSUSE Tumbleweed
+- etc.